 Natural Resource Inventory (NRI)

-compiles and describes important naturally occurring resources such as forests, wetlands, surface and ground waters, and farmland within a given locality (e.g., municipality, watershed, or region).
+An NRI compiles and describes important naturally occurring resources such as forests, wetlands, surface and ground waters, and farmland within a given locality (e.g., municipality, watershed, or region).

-non-consumption uses of space, such as wildlife observation, biking, walking, and canoeing.
+Non-consumption uses of space, such as wildlife observation, biking, walking, and canoeing.
 The objective of passive recreation is to limit the disturbance on ecosystems while enjoying the outdoors.

 Right of Way Width